apacha/OMR-Datasets/README.md

 counterpart).
 It can be used for training and evaluating multimodal models that enable crossing from one modality to the other, such as retrieving sheet music using recordings or following a performance in the score image.

-**Scientific Publications**:
+**Scientific Publication**:

-- Matthias Dorfer, Jan Hajič jr., Andreas Arzt, Harald Frostel, Gerhard Widmer.
+Matthias Dorfer, Jan Hajič jr., Andreas Arzt, Harald Frostel, Gerhard Widmer.
 [Learning Audio-Sheet Music Correspondences for Cross-Modal Retrieval and Piece Identification](https://transactions.ismir.net/articles/10.5334/tismir.12/).
   Transactions of the International Society for Music Information Retrieval, issue 1, 2018.